Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on

 \section{Introduction}

-Classical Cepheids (hereafter referred to as Cepheids) are among the most famous and widely used cosmic distance calibrators; their high luminosity and characteristic light curves make them easily recognizable, while the period-luminosity relation (PLR) they follow is considered universal and of superior accuracy to that offered by other types of radial pulsators.
-Still, Cepheids' PLR suffers from several systematic uncertainties, related to e.g. binarity, metallicity, number of crossing of the instability strip, reddening, that hinder achieving a subpercent precision in distance determination.
+Classical Cepheids (hereafter referred to as Cepheids) are among the most famous and widely used cosmic distance calibrators; their high luminosity and characteristic light curves make them easily recognizable, while the period-luminosity relation (PLR) that they follow is considered universal and of superior accuracy to that offered by other types of radial pulsators.
+Still, Cepheids' PLR suffers from several systematic uncertainties, related to, e.g. binarity, metallicity, number of crossing of the instability strip, reddening, that hinder achieving a subpercent precision in distance determination.

 Binary Cepheids, in particular, can be a potent source of systematic errors since they constitute $60-80$\% (and likely even more) of all Galactic Cepheids.
-This high Cepheid binary fraction is supported by both theoretical \citep{neilson15,mor17} and empirical studies \citep[e.g. ][]{szabados03,kervella19a}.
+This high Cepheid-binary fraction is supported by both theoretical \citep{neilson15,mor17} and empirical studies \citep[e.g. ][]{szabados03,kervella19a}.
 Both approaches have their limitations; theoretical results are strongly dependent on the input parameters, while empirical ones suffer from the selection bias.
-Indeed, an ultraviolet (UV) survey of binary Cepheids with hot Main Sequence (MS) companions in the Milky Way (MW) was limited to stars with $V< 8$\,mag \citep{evans92_uv}, leaving fainter binaries and binaries with cooler companions undetected.
-In the Large Magellanic Cloud (LMC) 25 spectroscopic binaries with Cepheids have been reported so far \citep[][and references therein]{pilecki21,szabados12}, five of them being eclipsing binaries \citep{pilecki18}.
-In the Small Magellanic Cloud (SMC) only nine Cepheid binaries have been reported so far, among which two are spectroscopic binaries, another two show eclipsing variations, and remaining five are firm candidates for Cepheid-Cepheid binaries \citep[][and references therein]{szabados12}.
-Such scarcity of binary Cepheids in the LMC and SMC relative to the MW indicates a strong selection bias in the Magellanic Clouds, that favors Cepheids with giant (and possibly pulsating) companions and highly inclined orbits.
+Indeed, an ultraviolet (UV) survey of binary Cepheids with hot main-sequence (MS) companions in the Milky Way (MW) was limited to stars with $V< 8$\,mag \citep{evans92_uv}, leaving fainter binaries and binaries with cooler companions undetected.
+In the Large Magellanic Cloud (LMC), 25 spectroscopic binaries with Cepheids have been reported so far \citep[][and references therein]{pilecki21,szabados12}, five of them being eclipsing binaries \citep{pilecki18}.
+In the Small Magellanic Cloud (SMC), only nine Cepheid binaries have been reported so far, among which two are spectroscopic binaries, another two show eclipsing variations, and the remaining five are firm candidates for Cepheid--Cepheid binaries \citep[][and references therein]{szabados12}.
+Such scarcity of binary Cepheids in the LMC and SMC relative to the MW indicates a strong selection bias in the Magellanic Clouds, which favors Cepheids with giant (and possibly pulsating) companions and highly inclined orbits.